 It’s just another 10-minute walk, following the path to the ruins.
 By now, you have passed the urbanized areas of Cusco and are walking through the countryside.
-And there is a well-trodden path and a rough stairway that leads you right into the heart of the megalithic fortress.
+A well-trodden way and a rough stairway lead you right into the heart of the megalithic fortress.

 An easy 20-minute walk from Sacsayhuaman, head towards the Cusco-Pisac highway down a path from the guardian’s hut on the northeast edge of Sacsayhuaman.
 Qenko is just across the main road; The route is straightforward and signposted.

 Walk for 20 minutes uphill and through the trees above Qenko.
 Walk right off the small hill, along the path (keeping the houses on your right), then out into the fields and turn right.
-It is also possible to walk to the Plaza de Armas from nearby Cusilluchayoc via interconnecting trails that initially pass through some new neighborhoods on the main Cusco-Pisac highway and then descend to San Blas.
+Walking to the Plaza de Armas from nearby Cusilluchayoc is also possible via interconnecting trails that initially pass through some new neighborhoods on the main Cusco-Pisac highway and then descend to San Blas.

 Chakan can be reached safely, though not easily, in the dry season (May-September) by following the main road from the slider at Sacsayhuaman for about 50 minutes; turn left onto the dirt road, walk about 30 minutes or so until you see a small manufactured lagoon on your left.
 Continue on the road for another 5 to 10 minutes; you will see a path on your left.
 Follow this road for about 15 minutes until you reach Chakan.